awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 1. Do one of the following:
    + Choose the link for the build project you want to change, and then choose **Build details**\.
    + Choose the button next to the build project you want to change, choose **View details**, and then choose **Build details**\.
-**Note**
-By default, the 100 most recent build projects are displayed\.
-To view more build projects, choose the gear icon, and then choose a different value for **Projects per page** or use the back and forward arrows\.

 1. To change the project's description, in **Project configuration**, choose **Edit**, and then enter a description in **Description**\.